bufferapp/android-guidelines/project_style_guidelines.md

                      }
                 });

-This make it easier to understand the flow of operation within an Rx chain of calls.
+This makes it easier to understand the flow of operation within an Rx chain of calls.

 ### 2.2.25 Butterknife